The essential skeleton of a degeneration of algebraic varieties: Introduction

 \subsection{Acknowledgements}

-We are grateful to Tommaso de Fernex and J\'anos Koll\'ar for helpful discussions.
+We are grateful to Tommaso de Fernex and J\'anos Koll\'ar for helpful discussions, and to the referee for carefully reading the manuscript and making valuable suggestions.
 This joint work was started when both of the authors attended the conference {\it Arithmetic Algebraic Geometry} held in Berlin in June 2013.
 We thank the organizers, especially H\'el\`ene Esnault, for the hospitality.
-JN is partially supported by the ERC Starting Grant MOTZETA.
+JN is partially supported by the ERC Starting Grant MOTZETA (project 306610) of the European Research Council.
 CX is partially supported by the grant `Recruitment Program of Global Experts'.